brightmart/nlu_sim/README.md

 -------------------------------------------------------------------------
 this repository contain models that learn to detect sentence similarity.

-2.Data enhancement and word segmentation strategy
+2. Understand your data & data Processing: data enhancement and word segmentation strategy
 -------------------------------------------------------------------------
   1).swap sentence 1 and sentence 2